ldamon/lydia-blog/content/blog/thirdpost.md

   - design
   - portfolio
 ---
-While I'm sad to say goodbye, I am excited to have built my portfolio, and proud of the work I did while at Netlify.
+While I'm sad to say goodbye, I'm excited to have built my portfolio, and proud of the work I did on the Growth/Design teams at Netlify.

 Here are some highlights:

 ### 2020
 - Founded the Growth team
-- Plans page/checkout flow
+- Redesigned plans page/checkout flow

 ### 2021
+- Redesigned invite team member flow
-- Signup and first deploy flow
+- Redesigned signup and first deploy flow

 ### 2022
 - Maternity leave
-- Guided onboarding
+- Designed Guided onboarding for personalized activation

 ### 2023
-- Enterprise trial
+- Designed experience fo Enterprise trial
-- Signup onboarding redesign
+- Redesigned signup onboarding/first time user experience
-- Communication surfaces research report
+- Produced Communication Surfaces research report

 Happy to talk about my experience IRL, but won't be sharing too many details here.
 Very grateful for my time at this exciting company, where I was able to expand and strengthen my experience with Growth practices and deepen my understanding of our developer customers.
 Onward!